Dublin landmarks

 Discover the sights of Dublin in Ireland

-To get to know the sights of Dublin in Ireland, you need a lot of time.
-If you want to explore Dublin intensively, we recommend a week to ten days.
+You definitely need a lot of time to get to know the sights of Dublin in Ireland.
+If you want to explore Dublin in depth, we recommend a week to ten days.
 Only then will you have enough time to see the most important sights in Dublin.
-We have visited Dublin several times, each for several days, and still don't know each of them personally.
-There are just too many for that.
-It is therefore worth making a choice before visiting.
+We have visited Dublin several times, each time for several days, and we still don't know every one of them personally.
+There are simply too many for that.
+It is therefore worth making a selection before visiting.

 Dublin insider tips